cs3216/cs3216.github.io/assignments/mobile/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 8:</strong> Implement and briefly describe
   the offline functionality of your application.
 Explain why the offline functionality of your application fits users' expectations.
-State if you have used Web Storage, or any other technology.
+State if you have used Service Workers, Web Storage, or any other technology.
 Explain your choice.
-Make sure that you are able to run and use the minimal subset of features of your application from the home screen without any internet connection.
+Make sure that you are able to run and use the a subset of features of your application from the home screen without any internet connection.
 </div>

 #### 3. Online/Offline Events